GeorgeLychock/georgelychock-career/README.md

 -   Method to quickly get to my social media sites

 Release 2
--   Add Profile Page to site
+-   Updated Profile Page to site
+-   Updated profile picture of George
 -   Method to show what I work on outside of my main career
 -   Create an About Hero Image modal